ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 ## Benchmarking results

-I tested on a variety of decoder-only large language models, from commercial ones like GPT-4 to open-source models like Dolly.
+I tested on a variety of [decoder-only](https://huggingface.co/learn/nlp-course/chapter1/6) large language models, from commercial ones like GPT-4 to open-source models like Dolly.
-The table below reports the results (Metrics: macro F1-score for Dengue and Hatespeech and F1-score for TLUnified-NER):
+The table below reports the results (**Metrics:** <u>macro F1-score</u> for Dengue and Hatespeech and <u>F1-score</u> for TLUnified-NER):

 | LLM                                 | Dengue           | Hatespeech       | TLUnified-NER    |